egtwobits/mesh_mesh_align_plus/README.md

 * Directly set the dimension/length/scale of arbitrary sub-features of your model
 * Tons of other things...

 Mesh Align Plus is designed to provide precision modeling capabilities, especially for hard surface modelers, mechanical, architectural and CAD/CAM users.
-See the simple demo clips below for a general sense of what the addon can do, read the GIF loaded <a href="https://github.com/egtwobits/mesh_mesh_align_plus/wiki">Wiki</a> above, or watch the video tutorial on <a href="https://youtu.be/VBoic2MIC8U">YouTube</a>.
+See the simple demo clips below for a general sense of what the addon can do, read the <a href="https://github.com/egtwobits/mesh_mesh_align_plus/wiki">Wiki</a> above (with tons of GIF's), or watch the video tutorial on <a href="https://youtu.be/VBoic2MIC8U">YouTube</a>.

 ![alt](https://i.imgur.com/r6eBnKN.gif)
 ![alt](https://i.imgur.com/uuHKHZQ.gif)